morey-tech/code-challenge-devops-engineer-0/example_env/README.md

 kanban-postgres default         1               2021-07-21 11:37:24.452345836 -0400 EDT deployed        postgresql-10.6.1      11.12.0
 kanban-ui       default         1               2021-07-21 11:37:50.228194086 -0400 EDT deployed        kanban-ui-0.1.4        ui-0.1.2
 ```

+The local postgres portion could be dropped and replaced by updating the `configMapData.DB_SERVER` value (and also the related credential values) in the `kanban-app` chart to point to a managed postgresql instance.